Things to do in London in 7 days

 To make the most of your time, it is best to study in advance what you want to see to go directly to the corresponding rooms.
-It is also highly advisable to pick up the audio guide offered to be better informed about what you are seeing.
+It is also highly recommended to pick up the audio guide offered to be better informed about what you are seeing.

 More history at St. Paul's Cathedral

-Upon entering, one has the impression of being in a unique place full of history.
+As soon as you enter you get the impression of being in a unique place full of history.
 It is undoubtedly one of the best monuments in London, thanks, among other things, to its wonderful decoration.

 The wonderful views from The Shard

 The last visit of the day is after crossing Tower Bridge towards City Hall.
 It is to enjoy the views from The Shard, a modern skyscraper where you can enjoy an impressive viewpoint.

 There is also a restaurant in The Shard where you can dine.
 If you prefer somewhere else, the surrounding area offers a good variety, as you can see in this article on where to eat near The Shard.

 Day 3: from Camden Market to London Soho

 To celebrate the third day of the trip I have prepared a route that takes you from one of the most important and picturesque markets of the city to its busiest streets.
 Keep in mind that, almost certainly, you will have to go somewhere by tube, so here I leave you a small guide on how to use the London Underground.